MiticaMatthews/Azure-Labs/Labs/003/readme.md

 ```

 ```rg-VM-01```: This is the resource group we created in the previous step.

 ```myUbuntuVM01```: Give your virtual machine a name that makes sense to you.

 ```Ubuntu2204```: We have opted for Canonical Ubuntu 22.04 LTS, which is the latest (Long Term Support) version release.

 ```azureuser```: This is your username.
 Make it something memorable.

 ```--generate-ssh-keys```: This takes care of secure access.

 ```--public-ip-sku Standard```: We are using the "Standard" verion for the public IP.

 It may take a few minutes to create the virtual machine.
-Once the Ubuntu VM has been successfully created, you should see the Azure CLI output which contains information about the VM.
+Once the Ubuntu VM has been successfully created, you should see the following Azure CLI output which contains information about the VM.
 Take note of the `publicIpAddress`, as you will use this to access the virtual machine:

 ```output
 {